UweGerdes/docker-responsive-check/README.md

 ## Run gulp docker image

-Run a container from the image `uwegerdes/gulp-frontend` and connect to your environment (with the localhost ports of gulp livereload on 5381, responsive-check on 5382 and a running nginx docker container, the hostname `dockerhost` is used in test configs).
+Run a container from the image `uwegerdes/responsive-check` and connect to your environment (with the localhost ports of responsive-check on 5381, gulp livereload on 5382 and a running webserver docker container, the hostname `webserver` is used in test configs).

 ```bash
 $ docker build -t uwegerdes/responsive-check .